The King of the Snakes: The Snake Husband

 In a Chinese tale titled The Snake Husband (Chinese: She lang), an old woodcutter goes to pluck flowers for his three daughters in a garden that belongs to a snake.
 However, the snake (who appears as a human male) stops his actions and demands one of his daughters in marriage.
 The woodcutter's two elder daughters refuse, while the youngest agrees to marry the snake man, and lives in happiness, splendour and luxury.
-The eldest sister learns of her cadette's good fortune, shoves her into a well and passes herself off as the snake man's true wife.
+The eldest sister learns of her younger sister's good fortune, shoves her into a well and passes herself off as the snake man's true wife.
 As for her sister, she becomes a pretty little bird whose chirping mocks the evil sister and perches on the snake man's arm.
 The jealous sister kills the bird and buries it in the garden.
 From its grave a date tree sprouts, giving sweet fruits to the snake man and bitter ones for the false wife, who chops it down to make a threshold.
 After she places the threshold, she trips on it and decides to burn it, but a spark falls into her eyes and blinds her.
 At the end, the true wife is revived and the false wife punished.
 In another version of the popular The Snake Husband tale, the third daughter offers herself in her father's place when he came to pick a rose.
 In this regard, scholars Rostislav Berezkin and Sinologist Boris L. Riftin suggested that the sequence with the rose is "Indian in origin", since the rose does not appear in Chinese folklore.
 Also, they compared the tale to Russian The Crimson Flower and European Beauty and the Beast, both classified as tale types ATU 425C.